-HDR conducted 28 nearshore surveys for humpback whales between 31 July 2019 and 20 May 2019, covering 3,147 kilometers (km) of trackline with over 170 hours of effort (Table 1).
+Surveys typically begin once humpbacks sightings are reported by the local whale watch operations, although there was on "out of season" survey conducted in response to a reported humpback in July.
+HDR conducted 28 nearshore surveys for humpback whales between 31 July 2018 and 20 May 2019, covering 3,147 kilometers (km) of trackline with over 170 hours of effort (Table 1).
 During these 28 surveys, there were 64 sightings of humpback whales totaling 80 individuals and 6 sightings of minke whales totaling 9 individuals (Table 1, Figure 4, and Table A-1).
 Of the 70 total large whale sightings during the 2018/19 field season, 34 (48.6 percent) occurred in the shipping lanes and 4 (5.7 percent) occurred in the W-50 MINEX zone (all humpback whales).

 Figure 4.
-Survey tracks and locations of all humpback (n=64), and minke (n=6) whale sightings: 31 July 2018-20 May 2019.
+Survey tracks and sighting locations of all humpback (n=64) and minke (n=6) whales for the 2018/19 field season.

 Table 1.
-Summary of nearshore survey efforts off Virginia Beach, Virginia: 31 July 2018-20 May 2019.
+Summary of nearshore survey efforts off Virginia Beach, Virginia for the 2018/19 field season.